CS-495-Cloud-Robotics-Team/PuppyPi/docs/features.rst

    * - Audio compression
      - Uses audio compression techniques to speed up sending audio files to the cloud
    * - Silence/time based spoken command detection
      - After the robot hears silence for 1.5 seconds it will assume the user has finished saying the command.
-After 10 seconds, it hard stops to ensure backround noise doesn't make it record forever
+After 10 seconds, it hard stops to ensure background noise doesn't make it record forever
    * - Wake Word Detection
      - Uses picovoice python library to create a wake word (default = 'PuppyPi', can be edited by user) that detects when the word is said to initalize the prompting
    * - Bluetooth mic